No matter how many fancy automatic settings on your digital camera, they’re no use if you don’t apply the basics of photography composition.

 The same photography composition principle of thirds applies to the vertical as well.

 Imagine you’re shooting a tall lighthouse or tower - giving that subject one third of the available space will enhance the photo.

 Popping it on the right helps too, guiding the eye because people read from left to right.
 Don’t be afraid to experiment!

-For more on photography composition plus information on the Ultimate Beginners Course or one-to-one training days, contact us now.
+For more on photography composition plus information on the Masterclass in Photography or one-to-one training days, contact us now.